 Parks play a key role in fulfilling important mental and physical needs, especially during a period of stress.
 However, you must to your part to stop the spread of coronavirus!

-- You’re going to your neighborhood park (not traveling to a larger, regional park across town),
+- Visiting your neighborhood park (not traveling to a larger, regional park across town),

-- You’re visiting alone or only with members of your direct household,
+- Visiting alone or only with members of your direct household,

-- The park is not crowded, and you’re able to maintain six feet of distance from other park goers at all times,
+- Maintain six feet of distance from other park goers at all times,

-- You can avoid contact with any hard surfaces on which the coronavirus can survive for extended periods of time; avoid playgrounds (they’re closed!), exercise equipment, water fountains, benches, etc.
+- Avoiding contact with any hard surfaces on which the coronavirus can survive for extended periods of time,

-If you cannot ensure that your park visit will meet the criteria above, we encourage you to enjoy the fresh air and sunshine available on a walk around your block, in your backyard, from your porch, or from a window.
+As an alternative to your local park, we encourage you to enjoy the fresh air and sunshine available on a walk around your block, in your backyard, from your porch, or from a window.

 We urge everyone to be aware of local recommendations and restrictions that will keep you, your family, and your community safe and healthy.